tiny-crab/TetrominoTowers/README.md

 1. Rotate your city grid at 90 degree increments however many times you please.
 Once you proceed to another step, your grid's rotation will be locked.
 2. Take note of how many buildings are exposed to your opponent (i.e. not blocked by another building on your grid).
 The number of buildings exposed is your "active" building number.
+3. Roll the D6, and give yourself that many coins + a coin for every "active" building.
-3. Buy up to X number of cards, where X is the number of "active" (exposed) buildings this round.
+4. Buy up to X number of cards, where X is the number of "active" (exposed) buildings this round.
 Place all purchased cards on slot #7 on the staging mat.
-4. Place up to X cards you would like to play this turn facedown in front of you, where X is the number of "active" (exposed) buildings this round.
+5. Place up to X cards you would like to play this turn facedown in front of you, where X is the number of "active" (exposed) buildings this round.
 You may also place a single floor card from any active building on your grid and put it facedown with your other selected cards this turn.
-5. Once you and your opponent have locked in the cards you would like to play this turn, pick up your selected cards and, without revealing them, place them facedown on the staging mat on the square that matches a cards' priority.
+6. Once you and your opponent have locked in the cards you would like to play this turn, pick up your selected cards and, without revealing them, place them facedown on the staging mat on the square that matches a cards' priority.
-6. After each player has staged all of their cards in priority order, you may simultaneously reveal any cards in priority 0 and resolve their effects.
+7. After each player has staged all of their cards in priority order, you may simultaneously reveal any cards in priority 0 and resolve their effects.
-7. Continue through each priority rank until you resolve all effects in priority 7.
+8. Continue through each priority rank until you resolve all effects in priority 7.
 Take the cards you purchased at the beginning of the round (that had been set aside on priority 7) and place them on buildings you wish.

 ### Simultaneous Effects
 For example, if both players choose to use a tank attack with the same priority, and attack each others' tank, both attacks will be carried out simultaneously and both tanks will be destroyed.
 If a tank attacks a building whose floor card is also active for a given priority, that floor will not be destroyed before it can use its ability.